saltstack/salt-ext-modules-vmware/README.md

         - my_vsphere_conf
     EOF

-    # 8. Create a test config file:
+    # 8. (deprecated but not removed yet) If you're contributing to the project and need to run the tests, create a test config file:
     python tools/test_value_scraper.py -c local/vcenter.conf

-    # 8. Create a test config file for VMC:
+    # 9. (deprecated but not removed yet) Create a test config file for VMC:
     python tools/test_value_scraper_vmc.py --help
     This command will return the required information.